-While face-to-face is always better, some couples are unable to attend in person for a variety of reasons and so for these people, it is far better to do therapy over Skype than not receiving therapy.
+While face-to-face is always better, some couples are unable to attend in person for a variety of reasons and so for these people, it is far better to do therapy online than not receiving therapy.
 This can also be a good option for people in remote areas where there are not any suitably qualified couples counsellors.
-Please enquire if you are wanting to have Skype sessions.
+I use a platform called Zoom for online sessions.
+Please enquire if you are wanting to have online sessions.

 What do I need to do to make an appointment?